Set up your Azure environment

 Completed

-In this unit, you'll use the Azure CLI to create the Azure resources that will be needed in later units.
+In this unit, you use the Azure CLI to create the Azure resources needed in later units.
 Before you start entering commands, make sure Docker Desktop is installed and running.

-In an effort to preserve time, you'll instruct Azure to provision the resources first and move on to the next unit.
-Azure Kubernetes Cluster creation can take up to 10 minutes.
-This can, optionally, run in the background while you proceed through the next units.
+To save time, you can instruct Azure to provision the resources first and then move on to the next unit.
+Azure Kubernetes Service (AKS) cluster creation can take up to 10 minutes.
+This process can run in the background while you proceed through subsequent units.

 Authenticate with Azure Resource Manager